Nikon Z6 Review

 The Z6 utilizes a TTL metering system using the camera's image sensor.
 Metering modes include matrix metering, center-weighted metering, spot metering and highlight-weighted metering.
 Regarding center-weighted metering, this utilizes a 75 percent weighting toward a 12mm circle in the center of the frame, although you can also set the camera to meter based on an average of the entire frame.
 The spot metering is tied to the selected focus point and relies upon 1.4 percent of the frame.
 The camera offers plus/minus 5.0 EV of exposure compensation as well.

 Mechanical shutter speed range is 30s to 1/8,000s, plus there are bulb and time modes.
 A Silent Photography mode uses an electronic shutter to eliminate shake and noise caused by shutter release, however the top speed remains 1/8,000s.
-An electronic front-curtain shutter (EFCS) option is also available.
+An electronic front-curtain shutter (EFCS) option is also available, which tops out at 1/2,000s.
+Firmware version 2.00 adds an Auto shutter mode, which will switch between EFCS and fully mechanical shutter to avoid the effects of shutter shock.

 For increasing the dynamic range of JPEG images, the camera offers Nikon's Active D-Lighting.
 The available settings include auto, extra high, high, normal, low and off.
 You can also record HDR images in camera.

 The Z6 includes a new 16:9 crop for recording still images, which Nikon states will make it easier to drop still images into a video workflow.
 In addition to the new 16:9 and standard 3:2 aspect ratios, the camera also offers a 1:1 aspect ratio and a DX crop mode which produces up to a 10.3-megapixel image file, though oddly it doesn't support the Z7's 5:4 mode.
 The Z6 records .NEF raw files in 12 or 14-bit color depth and can record large (24.3MP), medium (13.7MP) and small (6.1MP) .NEF files.

 Regarding flash, the Z6 includes a standard ISO 518 hot-shoe with sync and data contacts and the camera offers a 1/200s flash sync speed.
 The camera can utilize Nikon's Advanced Wireless Lighting technology and take advantage of the wireless tech in the company's latest speedlights.
 The camera offers TTL and i-TTL flash control and -3 to +1 EV flash compensation.